 Mastering the Art: How to Apply Your Highlight Contour and Blush Palette

-Applying your highlight contour and blush palette is an art form, but with a little practice, you’ll become a master.
-Remember, the goal is enhancement, not transformation, for an everyday look.
+Applying your highlight contour and blush palette is an art form, but with practice, you’ll become a master. the goal is enhancement, not transformation, for an everyday look.

 Step-by-Step Guide for a Flawless Finish